 Armenia country brief

 Armenia is a land-locked country located in south-western Asia, bordering Georgia to the north, Turkey to the west, Iran and Azerbaijan to the south and east.
-The country's total land area is roughly 30,000 square kilometres, and its population is estimated at 3.4 million (2012).
+The country's total land area is roughly 30,000 square kilometres, and its population is estimated to be 3.3 million (2013).

 The capital of Armenia is the city of Yerevan.
 Armenia's national day is celebrated on 21 September.